anilzen/anilzen.github.io/content/post/2024/quantum-mechanics-definition/index.md

 Indeed, we can *roughly* think of QM as the study of physics on very small scales with the caveats given.
 But the caveats are confusing.
 We're invited to think of QM as the physics of the very small but learn that it also applies to macroscopic systems.
 Some quantities are discrete, hence the name quantum, but others are continuous.
 What is it then?

-It is more descriptive to define quantum mechanics through the behavior of quantum objects, such as superposition, entanglement, decoherence, and wave-particle duality[^wittgenstein].
+It's more descriptive to define quantum mechanics through the behavior of quantum objects, such as superposition, entanglement, decoherence, and wave-particle duality[^wittgenstein].
 Unfortunately, this definition smells of a tautology: quantum is what acts quantum.
 One would like to know when these quantum behaviors arise in contrast to the classical world we're used to.
 How should we relate our understanding of the classical world to the magical realm of quantumania?

 ## A better definition

 A good definition should outline a rough boundary between classical and quantum behavior.
-Historically, we discovered quantum mechanics by studying the mechanics of small objects like atoms and light.
+Historically, we discovered quantum mechanics by studying the mechanics of small things like atoms and photons.
 We now know, however, that the relevant boundary is not scale.
 It's environmental coupling.

 *Quantum mechanics is the study of systems whose environmental coupling is relatively weak.*